-Wind Farm Fryslân is being built by contracting consortium Zuiderzeewind in IJsselmeer.
+Windpark Fryslân built by contracting consortium Zuiderzeewind (Siemens Gamesa Renewable Energy and Van Oord Offshore Wind) in the IJsselmeer.
 The wind farm comprises 89 turbines of 4.3 megawatts (MW).
-Annually, WFF will produce some 1.5 terawatt hours* (1,500,000 megawatt hours).
+Annually, WFF produces 1.5 terawatt hours* (1,500,000 megawatt hours).
 This is approximately 1.2% of the electricity use in the Netherlands, corresponding to the consumption of some 500,000 households.
-Wind Farm Fryslân is the largest wind farm in the world in an inland water.
-In 2021 the wind farm will be operational.
+Windpark Fryslân is the largest wind farm in the world in an inland water.
+The wind farm is operational from 2021.

 *The annual electricity consumption in the Netherlands is shown in terawatt hours (TWh), or billions of kWh.